 Iron deficiency is considered one of the most common deficiencies in the world and is the most widespread cause of anaemia.
 If you discover that you have an iron deficiency, you can counteract this with a targeted change in diet or iron supplements.

-Blood tastes like iron.
-The metallic taste is no coincidence: haemoglobin, the red blood pigment, consists mainly of iron.
+We all know that blood tastes like iron – and the metallic taste is no coincidence.
+Haemoglobin, the red blood pigment, consists mainly of iron.
 Iron plays an important role in blood formation and the transport of oxygen through the blood.
 If there is not enough iron in the body, it can lead iron deficiency anaemia.

 Find out how to obtain enough iron from your diet – even if you are a vegetarian or vegan.
 You will also find out what causes iron deficiency, iron deficiency symptoms, and how to test the level of iron in your blood.
 Understand which iron supplements you should take and why you should not take iron unless you have a confirmed iron deficiency.